When will NORAD start tracking Santa this year?

-(NEXSTAR) – With Thanksgiving in the rearview, Christmas is now roughly a month away.
+(NEXSTAR) – With Thanksgiving in the rearview, Christmas is less than a month away.
 That means in just a few short weeks, Santa Claus is coming to town.

 Can’t wait to see where Santa and his reindeer are on Christmas Eve?
 With a little help from the North American Aerospace Defense Command (NORAD), you can track Santa on his journey around the world.